Ambitions

 Applications are accepted online on a rolling basis through the RBC Community Investment Hub.
 To prepare for your application, under each ambition section, you will be able to preview questions applicable to our seed, scale, sustain, and respond funding streams.

-The RBC Foundation Community Infrastructure Fund application will be available in Winter 2025.
+The RBC Foundation Community Infrastructure Fund application will be available in Fall 2025.

 Audited financial statements are required for applications over C$50,000.
 Exceptions may be made for seed funding to organizations less than five years old.